HindHesham/To-Do-List-MobileApp/README.md

   * Login
   * Add task
   * List all tasks
-  * Show number of tasks in simple chart
+  * Show number of tasks in simple chart.

-* I'm useing " ng2-charts " module, you can find it's implementation in Home component.
+And i'm useing " ng2-charts " module, you can find it's implementation in Home component.

 To run this App follow this commands after install Application:
   * npm install